akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 Which doesn't work for public transportation in Nantes.
 It will offer you two choices:

-- get an uber ride
 - walk by foot
+- get an Uber ride

 {% include image.html path="taka-quite-a-journey/google.jpg" path-detail="taka-quite-a-journey/google.jpg" alt="Google Maps." %}